shopsys/monorepo-tools/packages/framework/README.md

 [![Build Status](https://travis-ci.org/shopsys/framework.svg?branch=master)](https://travis-ci.org/shopsys/framework)
 [![Downloads](https://img.shields.io/packagist/dt/shopsys/framework.svg)](https://packagist.org/packages/shopsys/framework)

-This repository is part of Shopsys Framework - a **scalable ecommerce framework** for fast-growing ecommerce sites created and maintained by in-house developers or outsourcing companies.
+This repository is part of Shopsys Framework - a **scalable ecommerce framework** for fast-growing ecommerce sites created and maintained by in-house developers or outsourcing agencies.

 Shopsys/framework package is part of Shopsys Framework environment and it stands out as a core of Shopsys Framework projects.
 This repository is READ-ONLY and it is maintained by monorepo [shopsys/shopsys](https://github.com/shopsys/shopsys).